isaacnmm/pestpolicy-hugo2XX/content/posts/does-heat-kill-fleas/index.md

 Fleas will mainly hide floor cracks, beddings and furniture  and thus it is challenging to control them.
 But, *does [heat](https://pestpolicy.com/best-heat-gun-for-removing-paint/) kill fleas? * **In summary, YES, heat will kill fleas, their eggs, and larvae  particularly heat from steaming, laundering, dryers, professional heat treatment (Entotherm), and flea heaters.
-So, lets get into the details!�**
+So, lets get into the details!**
 ## Details: Does Heat Kill Fleas?
 Completely yes, extremely high temperatures will destroy a life cycle of a pest at any stage.
 ### 1. Steam